pierroz127/FsJpegCompresser/README.md

 On each block of 8x8 pixels:
 * Discrete cosine transform
 * Quantization

 In the end, values are encoded with the Huffman algorithms.

-The program takes in input a BMP file and produce a compressed binary file with an ".fsjpg" extension.
+The program takes in input a BMP file and produces a compressed binary file (with an ".fsjpg" extension).
 It can also decompress these binary files and produce a black and white BMP file.

 Compression: